DIARY OF A RETIRED RUGBY LEAGUE WRITER

 My Maitland mate, Greg Grainger sends photographs of the old Australian Hotel at Murwillumbah.
 I only drank there once or twice during my time at Murwillumbah.
 I recall one night, waking the publican, on behalf of a few Brothers’ teammates, to get a carton of beer from the cold room, for after-hours drinks!

-I have delightful morning tea with a neighbour, Laurie Hickey; his sister, Margaret Ramsay (another neighbour) and Ross Moynihan, whose dad, Frank was a prominent rugby league referee, and then official.
+I have delightful morning tea with a neighbour, Laurie Petrie; his sister, Margaret Ramsay (another neighbour) and Ross Moynihan, whose dad, Frank was a prominent rugby league referee, and then official.
 Ross loves the Grafton Races – so many bookmakers, at least, back in the good old days, there were.

 Toowoomba rugby league product, Justin Murphy is coaching Toulon’s rugby league side, in France.
 Toulon is a rugby union stronghold.